 Have you ever come across a challenge and immediately thought “I can’t do that!
 There’s no way!
 This is crazy talk!”
 Maybe you even quit before you started because you thought you would never ever be able to succeed.

-When we’re attempting a really difficult climb on the trail, or a really long hike, it’s just as mentally challenging as it is physically challenging.
+When we’re attempting a really difficult climb on the trail, or a really long hike alone, it’s just as mentally challenging as it is physically challenging.
 That inner voice of self-doubt can sometimes make the difference between finishing or calling it quits early.

-Here are 6 ways to conquer self-doubt as a hiker:
+Here are 6 ways to conquer self-doubt when hiking alone:

 Find a supportive community, or at least a buddy.
 If you’re family doesn’t support your backpacking shenanigans it can be so easy to let their voices run your narrative and fear and doubt will creep in.
 Reach out to someone who gets it and talk them about your plans, goals and dreams on the trail.
 You can find people to talk to in Appalachian Trail Facebook groups or in the forums on whiteblaze.net